Amyris (NASDAQ:AMRS) Price Target Raised to $35.00 at HC Wainwright

-Amyris (NASDAQ:AMRS) had its price objective boosted by HC Wainwright from $11.00 to $35.00 in a research report issued on Wednesday, Briefing.com reports.
+Amyris (NASDAQ:AMRS) had its target price lifted by research analysts at HC Wainwright from $11.00 to $35.00 in a note issued to investors on Tuesday, Benzinga reports.
 The brokerage currently has a “buy” rating on the biotechnology company’s stock.
-HC Wainwright’s price objective points to a potential upside of 75.44% from the stock’s current price.
+HC Wainwright’s price target would suggest a potential upside of 107.96% from the stock’s current price.

-Several other analysts also recently issued reports on the company.
-Jefferies Financial Group began coverage on Amyris in a research note on Wednesday, November 25th.
-They set a “buy” rating and a $3.35 price target for the company.
-Cowen raised Amyris from a “market perform” rating to an “outperform” rating and set a $9.00 price objective for the company in a research report on Wednesday, January 6th.
-Zacks Investment Research cut Amyris from a “hold” rating to a “sell” rating in a research report on Friday, February 19th.
-Finally, Roth Capital assumed coverage on Amyris in a research report on Friday, February 26th.
-They set a “buy” rating and a $20.00 price objective for the company.
-One research analyst has rated the stock with a sell rating and five have assigned a buy rating to the company.
-Amyris currently has a consensus rating of “Buy” and an average target price of $15.27.
+Other research analysts have also issued research reports about the company.
+Cowen upgraded Amyris from a “market perform” rating to an “outperform” rating and set a $9.00 target price on the stock in a research report on Wednesday, January 6th.
+Jefferies Financial Group initiated coverage on shares of Amyris in a research report on Wednesday, November 25th.
+They set a “buy” rating and a $3.35 price objective for the company.
+Zacks Investment Research lowered shares of Amyris from a “hold” rating to a “sell” rating in a research report on Friday, February 19th.
+Finally, Roth Capital upped their price target on shares of Amyris from $20.00 to $33.00 and gave the stock a “buy” rating in a research report on Thursday, March 4th.
+One equities research analyst has rated the stock with a sell rating and five have given a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average price target of $17.87.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Parallel Advisors LLC lifted its position in shares of Amyris by 1,775.0% during the 4th quarter.
-Parallel Advisors LLC now owns 6,000 shares of the biotechnology company’s stock worth $37,000 after purchasing an additional 5,680 shares during the last quarter.
-IFP Advisors Inc raised its holdings in Amyris by 280.8% in the 4th quarter.
+A number of institutional investors and hedge funds have recently made changes to their positions in AMRS.
+National Asset Management Inc. acquired a new stake in shares of Amyris in the third quarter valued at about $31,000.
+Parallel Advisors LLC boosted its position in Amyris by 1,775.0% during the fourth quarter.
+Parallel Advisors LLC now owns 6,000 shares of the biotechnology company’s stock worth $37,000 after acquiring an additional 5,680 shares during the last quarter.
+IFP Advisors Inc grew its stake in Amyris by 280.8% during the 4th quarter.
 IFP Advisors Inc now owns 9,493 shares of the biotechnology company’s stock valued at $60,000 after acquiring an additional 7,000 shares in the last quarter.
-Integrated Investment Consultants LLC acquired a new position in Amyris in the 4th quarter valued at approximately $62,000.
-National Asset Management Inc. acquired a new position in Amyris in the 3rd quarter valued at approximately $31,000.
-Finally, Hsbc Holdings PLC acquired a new position in Amyris in the 4th quarter valued at approximately $66,000.
-43.46% of the stock is owned by institutional investors and hedge funds.
+Integrated Investment Consultants LLC acquired a new stake in Amyris in the 4th quarter valued at about $62,000.
+Finally, Hsbc Holdings PLC purchased a new position in Amyris in the 4th quarter worth approximately $66,000.
+43.46% of the stock is currently owned by institutional investors.

 About Amyris